A closer look at Gorgias collision detection: How it works and what to know in 2026

 The system flags an agent as "actively viewing" as long as the ticket is open in one of their browser tabs.
 It’s a clear signal that someone else is already on it, giving you a heads-up before you dive in.

-This approach definitely has its perks, especially for smaller teams that are just starting to feel the growing pains of a busy inbox.
+This approach definitely has its perks, especially for teams that want to keep their workflow smooth and professional.

-• It’s incredibly simple: There’s nothing to set up.
+It’s incredibly simple: There’s nothing to set up.
 The feature is just there, and it's intuitive.
-An orange bar means stop, it doesn't get much easier than that.
+An orange bar means someone is already helping, making it very easy to manage.

-While it’s a helpful feature, a simple detection tool has some practical limits, particularly as your team and ticket volume start to grow.
+While it’s a helpful feature, there are some best practices to keep in mind as your team and ticket volume start to grow in 2026.

 Moving past collision detection: Getting to the root of the problem